WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/01-lx/02-gobos-gels/index.md

 # Gobos

-Gobos are thin metal plates with designs cut into them.
-They are put in front of spotlights to project that image onto the set.
+Gobos are thin metal or glass plates with designs cut into them.
+They are put in front of spotlights to project an image onto the set.

 [Tech crew gobo stock:](https://lx-catalogue.warwicktechcrew.co.uk/gobos/)